MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/warehousing/advanced/receiving-put-away-with-breakbulk.md

 - the selected sales order will have the **Quantity Shipped** updated for the line shipped
 - the item **Inventory**  will be increased by the quantity of the lines received, minus the quantity of the line shipped.
 - the item will be placed in the **Default Bin** set, which will be visible via the **Bin Contents**
-- the bin contents will reflect the **PCS** value of the remaining portion (156) of the received BAG.
-(Depending on the scenarios run, the quantity in the bin content may be greater than 156.)
+- the bin contents will reflect the **PCS** value of the remaining portion (156) of the received BAG (Depending on the scenarios run, the quantity in the bin content may be greater than 156)

 ## See Also
 [Receive Items](../../../warehouse-how-receive-items.md)